maxrossello/redmine_better_overview/README.md

 # Redmine Better Overview

-The plugin version corresponds to minimum version of Redmine required.
-Look at dedicated branch for each Redmine version.

 Provides a better projects overview.

 * Subprojects displayed as a table including stats about open/closed/total issues